stencila/hub/README.md

 ## 🚀 Continuous integration

 We use Azure Pipelines as a continuous integration (CI) service.
-On each push, the CI does linting and run tests.
-On each tag, the Docker image for each service is built and pushed to Docker Hub:
+On each push, the CI does linting and runs tests and semantic releases made (if there are commits since the last tag of types `feat` or `fix`).
+On each tag, if there are commits in a service's directory since the last tag, the Docker image for the service is built and pushed to Docker Hub (that is why Docker images do not necessarily have the same tag):

 - [Stencila Hub's Azure Pipeline](https://dev.azure.com/stencila/stencila/_build?definitionId=5&_a=summary)
 - [Stencila Hub's images on Docker Hub](https://hub.docker.com/u/stencila)